-• Project in High-Quality Transit Area (HQTA): The project is within 0.5 mile (mi) of a Transit Priority Area (TPA) or an HQTA, unless the project is inconsistent with the RTP/SCS, has a floor to-area ratio (FAR) less than 0.75, provides an excessive amount of parking, or reduces the number of affordable residential units.
+Projects in Transit Priority Areas (TPAs)/High-Quality Transit Area (HQTA): The project is located within 0.5 mile (mi) of a TPA or an HQTA.
 In accordance with SB 743, "Transit Priority Areas" are defined as "an area within one-half mile of a major transit stop that is existing or planned, if the planned stop is scheduled to be completed within the planning horizon included in a Transportation Improvement Program.
-A Major Transit Stop means: "a site containing an existing rail transit station, a ferry terminal served by either a bus or rail transit service, or the intersection of two or more major bus routes with a frequency of service of 15 minutes or less during the morning and afternoon peak commute periods."
+A Major Transit Stop means: "a site containing an existing rail transit station or the intersection of two or more major bus routes with a frequency of service of 15 minutes or less during the morning and afternoon peak commute periods."
 An HQTA or Corridor is a corridor with fixed route bus service with service intervals no longer than 15 minutes during peak commute hours.